binamakhim/bukiphool/content/post/mushroom.md

 tags:
   - theflowerofmountain
 ---
 There are different species of mushrooms found in the wild.
-Some of these are edible, while others are poisonous.
+Some of these are edible, while others <!--more--> are poisonous.
 Mushrooms come in various colors, adding magnificent beauty to nature.
 They never fail to sway my excitement with their appearance, and every time I observe them, I capture their beautiful pictures.
 Mushrooms are well-known for their beauty, as a food source, for their healing capabilities, and sometimes for the deadly poisons they contain.
 But have you observed many of these species?
 For sure, here are…

 ![](https://biochemicalmind.wordpress.com/wp-content/uploads/2023/02/img20211103123145-1.jpg?w=1022)
 ---